 - Western rattlesnake, Great Plains rattlesnake

 This post may contain affiliate links to our partners like Chewy, Amazon, and others.
 Purchasing through these helps us further the A-Z Animals mission to educate about the world's species.

 Prairie rattlesnakes may be dangerous, but they are not aggressive and will not attack humans unless provoked.

 The prairie rattlesnake is one of the most famous and well-recognized types of pit viper in the world.
 These snakes like to live in arid and grassy environments and are found all throughout the central United States.

 Although they do not typically pose a threat to humans, prairie rattlesnakes are incredibly venomous and should be avoided for safety.
 However, as long as you respect their boundaries, prairie rattlesnakes are a welcome and harmless part of the local ecosystem.

 Incredible Prairie Rattlesnake Facts

-- Prairie rattlesnakes aren’t born with their rattles.
-Instead, they have a tiny nub at the end of their tail, and they grow another nub every time they shed their skin.
+- Rattlesnakes aren’t born with their rattles.
+Instead, they have a tiny nub at the end of their tail, and they grow another link every time they shed their skin.
 After shedding 2-3 times, the snake is capable of making a rattling sound.

 - Some rattlesnake species have incredibly high venom toxicity and are capable of delivering a bite that can kill humans and other large mammals.

-- Female rattlesnakes never lay their eggs.
+- Female rattlesnakes don’t lay eggs.
 Instead, the eggs hatch while still inside the female’s body, and she gives birth to live hatchlings.

 - Prairie rattlesnakes don’t have great eyesight.
 Instead, they hunt using their exceptional smell and movement senses.